Report dog fouling or other dog behaviours

-You can report animal fouling to our cleansing team using our online form
+You can report animal fouling to our cleansing team by emailing [email protected] or call 01242 262626.

 Before you make your report, please make sure you have the following pieces of information to hand:

-- Details of how often and when you believe the fouling is occurring – for example, every morning before 8am
+- Details of the location, how often and when you believe the fouling is occurring – for example, every morning before 8am

 - Details of the dog owner and/or a description of the dog

 - Details of a vehicle involved (registration plate/make/model/colour)

 - Any digital photos or videos you have as evidence

 - The date and time of each incident if witnessed

 Please note all details received will be treated in the strictest of confidence and will not be shared.
 You may receive further contact from a neighbourhood officer to supply a statement or to submit further evidence.